Logo Usage Guidelines

 By downloading this Logo Kit you agree with the usage guidelines on this page.

-- Use the Postcrossing logo for your personal use (we love the cakes!) and to spread the word about the project.
+- Do use the Postcrossing logo for your personal use (we love the cakes!) and to spread the word about the project.

-- Use it on your own Postcrossing meetup cards but make sure that the meetup has been added to the meetups list first.
+- Do use it on your own Postcrossing meetup postcards but make sure that the meetup has been added to the meetups list first.

-- Use it to write articles, websites, blog about, or talk about Postcrossing, as long it’s clear to everyone that you are simply referring to Postcrossing and in no way speaking for us or the project.
+- Do use it to write articles, websites, blog about, or talk about Postcrossing, as long it’s clear to everyone that you are simply referring to Postcrossing and in no way speaking for us or the project.

 - When using the logo on a webpage or other digital content, link it to www.postcrossing.com.

-- When it’s impossible to link to Postcrossing (eg: non-digital content, such as meetup postcards), add a text along the lines of “The Postcrossing logo is a registered trademark”.
+- On meetup postcards or other non-digital content, include the text “The Postcrossing logo is a registered trademark” in it.
 The only exception to this is in meetup badges/stickers, due to their small size.

-- Use only the high quality logo files we provide in the logo kit above and follow the manual that comes with it, so that it can truly shine!
+- Do use only the high quality logo files we provide in the logo kit above and follow the manual that comes with it, so that it can truly shine!

-- Reply promptly to any request from us to remove the logo or update the way it’s being used.
+- Do reply promptly to any request from us to remove the logo or update the way it’s being used.

-- Change our logo in any way, even if the change seems insignificant — we love it just the way it is.
+- Don't change our logo in any way, even if the change seems insignificant — we love it just the way it is.

-- Use our logo in any commercial context, nor on anything to be sold or with advertisement on it.
+- Don't use our logo in any commercial context, nor on anything to be sold or with advertisement on it.

-- Use the logo in any way that may imply an endorsement, partnership or sponsorship.
+- Don't use the logo in any way that may imply an endorsement, partnership or sponsorship.
 For example, on a webpage, don’t make our logo bigger than your own, nor make it the biggest element.

-- Use the logo to refer to any service or product other than Postcrossing.
+- Don't use the logo to refer to any service or product other than Postcrossing.

-- Put the logo on a red or blue background to prevent contrast issues.
+- Don't put the logo on a red or blue background.
+Please see the Logo Kit for examples.

-- Make the logo available for download on your own website nor link directly to the images on Postcrossing's website.
+- Don't make the logo available for download on your own website nor link directly to the images on Postcrossing's website.

 For any use beyond what is allowed here, please get in touch with us.